Getting Started

 For

-examples/service/console, audio peripherals matter, so select a board (e.g.esp_vocat_board_v1_2):idf.py gen-bmgr-config -b <board> idf.py set-target <target>
+examples/service/console, the project depends on audio peripherals provided by the board, so you need to select a target development board such asesp_vocat_board_v1_2:idf.py gen-bmgr-config -b <board> idf.py set-target <target>

 Optional configuration: